-It might not surprise you to know that the first bean bags were made of… beans!
-Though it took thousands of beans to fill one bag, that’s how these childhood staples got their names.
+You may not be surprised to know that the first bean bags were simple sacks, filled with; you guessed it, beans!
+Though it took thousands of seeds to fill one bag, that’s how these childhood staples got their name.

 The beanbags we know and love today no longer use organic materials.
-Ours use Virgin Bean clean polystyrene and are reinforced to avoid any messy leaks.
+Ours use Virgin polystyrene beans and are reinforced to avoid any messy leaks.

 If you’ve ever had a low-quality bean bag chair spring a leak in your house, you know why that’s important.